ADR-010: Persistent ObjectStore — on-disk format

 content_hashis already in the in-memory index → return its hash (idempotent). - Allocate a free slot: first index

 iwhere the cached slot state isFree.
-Slot state is tracked in a small bit-vector alongside the hash → slot index map; no on-disk free-map. - Prepare the content block in a local 4 KiB buffer:
+Slot state is tracked in a bit-vector alongside the hash → slot index map; no on-disk slot-free-map. - Allocate data-region extents via

 delete(hash):